skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - incubation period of corona virus
 - incubation period of covid-19
 - when does a person show symptoms after infection
+- after how many days will i get the symptoms?

 ## intent:lockdown